Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Hooking up has been going on since the Battle of Thermopylae.

-By the way, there was no Islam at the Battle of Thermopylae.
+And even before, by the way, there was no Islam at the Battle of Thermopylae.

 It hadn't been invented yet.

-The prophet hadn't been born, so you know, all this garbage about the Iranians being upset.
+So, you know, all this garbage about the Iranians being upset, the movie is depicting Islamic culture's BS.

-Anyway, uh back to Kennedy.
+Anyway, back to Kennedy.

 He kept an eye on the clock and to be through with a girl as soon as he had sex with her in three different ways.

-But then the compulsion in dominant males to take the highest of risks, a compulsion that seems to be innate is one that dates back to prehistoric times.
+But then the compulsion in dominant males to take the highest of risks, a compulsion that seems to be innate, is one that dates back to prehistoric times.

-I'm resent that too.
+I resent that too.

-I did not did not used to be a monkey.
+I did not, did not used to be a monkey.

 If I did, why are there still monkeys?